 Before twilight ended, the men loaded up in their cars – the two deputies, Cathey and Ambrose in the squad car, and Pierce in his truck – and left Edmonson.
 Even though they knew the town was empty, each man reported a creeping sensation that they were being watched from the darkened windows of the homes they passed on their way out of town.

 “We didn’t talk much on the ride back to Clement, and I’d be lying if I said I was driving with any regard toward the speed limit,” Ambrose said.
 “We had to get out of there.
 At that point, I was convinced we had stumbled across ground zero of some new Communist weapon system.
 Something that could vaporize the inhabitants of an entire town without causing any collateral damage.
 But even then I knew that story didn’t

 completely add up.”

 After the men arrived back in Clement, they agreed that Ambrose would contact the Federal Government in the morning.
-None of the men expressed any interest to return to Edmondson.
+None of the men expressed any interest in returning to Edmondson.
 That night, Ambrose retrieved his family’s Bible from their study and flipped to Revelation 9:1.